4gatepylon/ModelStitching_LookingForFunctionalSimilarityBetweenRepresentations/mnist_long/README.md

-# Feature Requests
-1. Seperate number of training epochs for stitches vs. for source networks
-2. More efficient stitching; abandon stitch mode and instead adopt a superior method of indexing layers
+# Things To Do
+1. Stitch into and out of a single layer (i.e. an "insertion" stitch instead of a swap)
-3. Sanity tests for frozen layers and unfrozen layers
+2. Sanity tests for frozen layers and unfrozen layers
-4. Baselines (random network, random stitch)
-5. Ability to give experiments concise and semantically relevant names and generate a readme inside them.
-6. Ability to disable RNG with seeds + sanity check for RNG + Ability
-7. Ability to run and compare multiple experiments (i.e. one experiment with seeds, one without)
-8. `TODO`
+3. Documentation and library simplifcation for the model generation and stitch generation (read their code and see what they do)
+4. Find a way to analyze based on the accuracies
+5. Autogenerate examples from higher level information

 # Running on Supercloud
 More info the fixed folder.